callum-rhodes/gabp_mapping/README.md

 ## Parameters

 ~sensor_topic (str, default: /gasSensor)
-> Topic from which sensor measurements are taken (must be of type Float32)
+> Topic from which sensor measurements are taken, multiple sensors can be used via comma seperation e.g. '/gas1,/gas2,/gas3' (topic type should be Float32)

+~sensor_freq (float, default: 0)
+> Expected sensor frequency of incoming messages.
+This limits the maximum time per wildfire iteration to match incoming data rate.
+If set to 0, each wildfire iteration will run until residuals reach propagation threshold set on ~epsilon_threshold.
+Sensor messages received whilst iterating are stored and resolved in the next iteration.

 ~sensor_child_frame (str, default: /base_link)
 > TF from which the sensor pose is taken for inserting sensor measurement into the map